barv123/content-based-movie-recommender/README.md

 - popularity concentration;
 - catalog coverage.

-Finally, the normalization experiment demonstrates why cosine similarity is preferable to an unnormalized dot product when items contain different numbers of active features.
+The normalization experiment demonstrates why cosine similarity is useful when items contain different numbers of active features.

+Finally, the project shows that small implementation details such as feature representation, deterministic tie-breaking, and correct dataset decoding can influence reproducibility and catalog-level evaluation.

-The resulting application provides a reproducible framework for both generating recommendations and analyzing their algorithmic and catalog-level behavior.
+The resulting application provides a reproducible framework for both generating content-based recommendations and analyzing their algorithmic and catalog-level behavior.